There’s a few more people NOT going back to school this fall.

-Despite being invited to a not back to school picnic, it did not dawn on me that public school started that same day.
-Summer activities occupied our schedule until the first week of September, because the weather was still summer.
+Despite being invited to a not back to school picnic last fall, it did not dawn on me that public school started that same day.
+Summer activities occupied our schedule until the first week of September, because the weather was still summery.
 Since our family is not bound by provincial outcomes or guidelines, we don’t follow conventional school schedules or curriculum.

 Our schedule is defined by our family’s rhythm.

 For many years, autumn has been our season to travel.
 I find it challenging to reign in energies before Christmas, so we don’t do traditional learning then.
 Family birthdays are equivalent to school holidays for us, so no traditional learning then either.
 Since there’s so much to do outside in May, we direct our energies toward botany (gardening & nature drawing) and weather study (just a good excuse to use outdoor activity in science).

 I am often asked about our less than conventional approach, and if we’re not following public education outcomes, where do we find curriculum?

 Our world is filled with books: printed words are for sale everywhere.

 Textbooks, workbooks, novels.
 Bookstores, homeschool mama blogs, Facebook threads.
 Curriculum fairs and websites abound.

 Overbuying curriculum.
 Our first year homeschooling, I overbought, assuming we were able to cover more than we could.
 Every year in the last eleven, I have bought less and less, sometimes relying on the previous year’s purchases.
 Sometimes I heavily rely on library cards.

 Kids choice of curriculum.
 I have even heard kids comment on curriculum: “I don’t want to get curriculum that I don’t want to use.”
 They know they will be expected to follow through with the use of their purchase.
 (This is also a way to discover how they learn and encourages them to take responsibility in choosing useful resources.)
 When they are engaged in their educational choices, they are engaged in their learning.